San Francisco & Tacoma, Washington

 He looked at the ticket, then said, "I doubt that you got these bills in Vegas.
 They handle a lot of money there and these wouldn't have gotten past them.
 Look at it."

+He held up a twenty dollar bill.
 He was right.
 It wouldn't have got passed me if I hadn't been stoned when I counted the money.
 The ink was too dark and the printing was crooked.
 Someone had done a very poor job.
 It had been just good enough to get me busted.

 I was still explaining that I didn't know where they came from and I wasn't a counterfeiter.
 I made up a story on the spot about a business I owned and said that maybe the bills came from there.
 They noticed my packages and asked if I'd paid for the purchases with $20 bills.
 I said I had.
 They seemed to be doubtful about my guilt.
 I was playing victimized citizen but I didn't think it was going to play long and I was trying to figure a way out of this when Crewcut told his partner to go check the cash drawer at the men's shop while he took me down to federal building for questioning.

 There were no handcuffs.
 I wasn't placed under arrest.
 I was just requested to drive down to the federal building with him to answer a few questions.
 We went out and got in the car.
+There was no way I could answer any questions.
+I had a gun in my pocket, warrants out for my arrest, and I got the counterfeit money in a drug transaction.

 "Do you get a lot of cash in your business?"
 Crewcut asked, referring to the fictional business I had made up in the bank.